fjw/space/README.md

 - worldserver
 - communication server

+you need to install zeromq (http://zeromq.org/intro:get-the-software) to run the server (you need version 3.2.5). after that just run configure to install the npm dependencies. then start all 3 servers.

-all 3 servers need to run to make it work. i divided into 3 parts to be able to scale it to a cluster later for making one worldserver for each level but one comserver for one chunk of users.
+i divided into 3 parts to be able to scale it to a cluster later for making one worldserver for each level but one comserver for one chunk of users.

 The main problem with this project was performance.
 What you see is the result of heavy tweaking.